primea/js-primea-wasm-system-interface/docs/spec.md

 * **i32ref** the refence to a the message

-### createChannel
+### create_channel
-Creates a channel and writes to port referances to memory.
+Creates a channel and writes two port referances to memory.
 Each port referance is an `i32`

 **Parameters**